lee-zhg/predictive-model-on-watson-ml/README.md

 ![notebook viewer](doc/source/images/notebook-viewer.png)

-#### 2.1 Start stepping through the notebook
+#### 2.1 Step through the notebook and create a model (step 1-4)

 * Click the `(►) Run` button to start stepping through the notebook.

+>  Note: You would click the `(►) Run` to execute each step in the notebook.
+If you had experience working in old notebook UI, there was an execution icon in the front of each step.

+> In the front of each code section of notebook, if you found `[ ]`, the code has not been executed yet.
+If you found `[*]`, the code is being executed.
+If found `[number]`, the code execution was completed.
+The number is increased by 1 after each code section execution.
+Before you start executing the next code, be sure that the current code and all previous code sections have completed.

-* When you reach the cell entitled *2.
-Load and explore data* pause and follow the instructions in that cell.
-On the very next cell we need to add our data.
+* When you reach the cell entitled `2.
+Load and explore data`, pause and follow the instructions in that cell.
+On the very next cell you need to add our data.
 Follow the numbered steps in the image below.

   ![stop on this cell](doc/source/images/insert-point.png)